NREL/OpenStudio-ERI/README.md

 ## Setup

-To get started, go through the [OpenStudio Installation Instructions](http://nrel.github.io/OpenStudio-user-documentation/getting_started/getting_started/#installation-instructions), including the "Optional - Install Ruby" section.
-The "Optional - Setup a Building Component Library (BCL) Account" section is recommended but not required.

 A number of measures in this GitHub repository share the same resource files, found in the top-level ```resources``` directory.
 In order to run the measures, these resources need to be distributed to each measure.
 This process has been automated via a rake task (a task defined in the rakefile).

-To be able to use the rakefile, follow these steps:
+To be able to use the rakefile, download the OpenStudio installer from [openstudio.net](https://www.openstudio.net/) and, at a minimum, install the "Command Line Interface".

-1. Run ```gem install bundler```.
-(If you get an error, you may have to issue the following: ```gem sources -r https://rubygems.org/``` followed by ```gem sources -a http://rubygems.org/```.)
-2. Download DevKit at http://rubyinstaller.org/downloads/.
-Choose either the 32-bit or 64-bit version for use with Ruby 2.0 or above, depending on which version of Ruby you installed.
-Run the installer and extract to a directory (e.g., C:\RubyDevKit).
-Go to this directory and run ```ruby dk.rb init``` followed by ```ruby dk.rb install```
-3. Run ```bundler```

-Once setup, you can now run ```rake update_resources``` to update the measures' resource files.
+You can now run ```rake update_resources``` to update the measures' resource files.
 You will want to perform this task anytime you do a clone or pull of the repository.

 You can run ```rake -T``` to see the list of possible rake tasks.